 Data will be shared regarding the impact of child and elder care supports on recruitment, retention, productivity, engagement, return to work after family leave, reduced stress levels and overall employee well-being.
 Case studies will also be shared to provide real-life examples of how organizations implemented dependent care supports, to demonstrate how the offerings are aligned with strategic organizational goals and to illustrate satisfaction levels of that were realized among program users.

 Finally, we will discuss a road map of how organizations to begin to explore developing child and/or elder care supports for their employees and how to create a business case that will be compelling for senior level decision-makers.
 Following this road map will result in a data-driven due diligence process that will clearly demonstrate whether the need exists for dependent care supports among your workforce.

-Healthcare reform is here to stay and it is contributing to an explosion of part-time workers.
-Effective January 1, 2014, employers with 50 or more full-time equivalent employees are required to provide health insurance for their workers or face fines (which can range from $2,000-3,000 per employee).
+Healthcare reform is here to stay and it is contributing to an explosion of part-time workers, even as the government continues to tweak ACA definitions and deadlines.
+And while the employer mandate has been delayed until 2015, effective January 1, 2014, individuals are required to have health insurance or face fines.

 How can you attract and retain the best part-timer workers when you aren't offering major medical coverage?
 This session will review which companies are affected by the ACA mandate, calculating full-time vs. part-time workers, the financial impact of not offering coverage (pay vs. penalty), options for part-time employees, and best practices for managing your part-time employee population.